dansholds/grapple-comps-min/content/posts/15788-roll-a-lot-tournament-3.md

 *MALE COMPETITORS WILL NOY BE ALLOWED TO WEAR A RASHGUARD UNDER GI TOP*

-RULES: IBJJF RULESET - You may access and download the IBJJF rulebook here  https://ibjjf.com/books-videos - Scoring will follow IBJJF standards, Scoring 4 points for mount/back control, 3 points for guard pass, 2 points for takedown/sweep/knee on belly.
+RULES- IBJJF RULESET - You may access and download the IBJJF rulebook here  https-//ibjjf.com/books-videos - Scoring will follow IBJJF standards, Scoring 4 points for mount/back control, 3 points for guard pass, 2 points for takedown/sweep/knee on belly.
 It will be the competitor's responsibility to study IBJJF allowed and disallowed techniques and be prepared on the day of the tournament.

 This will be a single elimination event with consolation matches.
 We will do or best to ensure every competitor will get at least two 2 fights.